-- The best time to observe the Sun is in the early morning or late afternoon when the air is cooler. - To center the Sun without looking into the eyepiece, watch the shadow of the telescope tube until it forms a circular shadow. - To ensure accurate tracking, be sure to select the solar tracking rate of the optional motor drive.
+- The best time to observe the Sun is in the early morning or late afternoon when the air is cooler. - To center the Sun without looking into the eyepiece, watch the shadow of the telescope tube until it forms a circular shadow. - To ensure accurate tracking, be sure to select the solar tracking rate.